fbuys/fbuys_dev/posts/2020/12-20-all-the-little-things.md

 The alterantive, when we don't trust our tests, is to keep code as it is forever.
 Sandi insists that keeping code around forever is not a good choice.

-> "Make the change easy, then make the easy change" _Kent Beck_
+> Make the change easy, then make the easy change _Kent Beck_

 # Conclusion
 Don't be afraid to create smaller things.
 We need to understand the principles of object